 Picking up a pencil or paintbrush is one of the first ways most people discover the power of creative expression.
 Drawing and painting are fundamental ways of communicating creatively, and now they're due to be brought to the iPad with Adobe's next-generation digital art app, Project Gemini.

-Announced at Adobe's annual conference, Adobe MAX 2018, Project Gemini is a dedicated painting and drawing app that makes full use of Photoshop's powerful painting engine.
+Announced at Adobe's annual conference, Adobe MAX 2018, Project Gemini looks set to be one of the best drawing apps for iPad, making full use of Photoshop's powerful painting engine.
 Revealed by Kyle T. Webster and Eric Snowden, the iPad app will pair pen and touch hardware with professional tools and a streamlined, easy-to-use interface.

 Rethinking the mobile art experience

 Project Gemini has been created with Adobe's users and community in mind.
 Having heard that they've been asking for professional-level features on mobile, Adobe went back to the drawing board and completely rethought how its tools can be used on the go.

 The result is a set of intuitive features that hope to recapture that simple, natural feeling of working with analogue drawing tools.
 New painting and illustration capabilities, such as new types of paint and painting interactions, open up previously impossible digital art opportunities.
 This includes the ability to mix digital watercolour washes just like the real thing, as well as exclusive brushes and a multiscreen mode.